katcipis/sophia/notes/talent-is-overrated.md

 There is a lot of people that works hard, every day, and don't seem to get nowhere.
 That always puzzled me, because at least for me, I just always did that and thing where a little different, it seemed that I could do more things than most people, but I never felt specially gifted or faster.
+I just spend a lot of time with the problems I found interesting.

 To be honest, I think I'm pretty slow.
 I have to think about something for a long long time before having a decent idea.
 And understanding new concepts is not particularly fast